-Maryland Whistleblower Attorney
+Maryland Whistleblower Lawyer

-Maryland Whistleblower Litigation Lawyer
+Maryland Whistleblower Litigation Attorney

 The attorneys at Zipin, Amster & Greenberg help clients pursue whistleblower claims against their employers.
 A whistleblower is someone, usually an employee, who has knowledge of a violation of law occurring in a workplace who reports this violation to a government agency.

 Whistleblower statutes generally prohibit employers from firing a worker who is a whistleblower; they also prohibit employers from firing employees who participate in government investigations and hearings relating to violations of law at the workplace.

 Any person who is aware of a company or individual who has defrauded the federal government may file a claim under the False Claims Act.
 A reward is granted to this person for helping to recover damages on the government’s behalf.

 Protected whistleblowing may include disclosing information which evidences:

 - Violation of a rule, law or regulation